codetraildevs/learn-traffic-rules/frontend/PLAYSTORE_PUBLISHING_COMPLETE_GUIDE.md

 ### Release Notes Template
 ```
-🚗 Learn Traffic Rules v1.0.0
+🚗 Learn Traffic Rules v1.0.0 - Master Your Driving License!

-✨ NEW FEATURES:
+✨ COMPREHENSIVE FEATURES:
+• Interactive practice tests with real exam questions
-• Comprehensive traffic rules and road signs guide
+• Detailed traffic rules and road signs guide
-• Interactive practice tests with detailed explanations
+• Step-by-step explanations for every answer
 • Progress tracking and performance analytics
-• Offline study mode for learning anywhere
+• Offline study mode - learn anywhere, anytime
 • Multiple exam categories and difficulty levels
+• Instant feedback and learning recommendations

 🎯 EDUCATIONAL CONTENT:
 • Hundreds of realistic practice questions
-• Detailed explanations for every answer
 • Traffic signs and road safety regulations
 • Local traffic laws for Rwanda and East Africa
+• Defensive driving techniques
+• Emergency procedures and protocols
+• Vehicle operation guidelines

 🔒 PRIVACY & SECURITY:
-• Minimal data collection for educational purposes
+• Minimal data collection for educational purposes only
-• Secure account management
+• Secure account management with phone verification
+• No sharing of personal information with third parties
-• Easy account deletion available
+• Easy account deletion available anytime
+• Data encrypted in transit and at rest

+🎓 SUCCESS FEATURES:
+• Build confidence through repeated practice
+• Track your progress and identify weak areas
+• Get ready for official driving examinations
+• Learn at your own pace with detailed explanations

-⚠️ IMPORTANT:
+⚠️ IMPORTANT DISCLAIMER:
 This app is for educational practice only and is not affiliated with any government agency.
-Always verify information with official sources.
+Always verify information with official sources and consult local authorities.

-📞 Support: +250 780 494 000
+📞 Support: +250 780 494 000 | WhatsApp: +250 780 494 000
 ```

 ---